 - Fuels business growth

 Since it is digital, the purpose of the audit is to realign the performance of the chosen channel or platform.
-Not doing this may result in ranking lower in the result page, having lower click-through rate (CTR), or worse, being penalized by Google through de-indexation.
+Not doing this may result in ranking lower on the result page, having a lower click-through rate (CTR), or worse, being penalized by Google through de-indexation.

-When this happened, you may not easily recover the returns on digital investment, recover very little or won’t recover at all.
+When this happens, you may not easily recover the returns on digital investment, recover very little, or won’t recover at all.

 Digital marketing audits to do now